 But the ongoing failure to internalize the externalities of road use such as illness, injuries, and climate change amounts to a subsidy to automobile use that makes suburban sprawl possible.
-Without these subsidies, the price of transportation to and from suburban locations would be much higher, and today's suburban housing market would not exist in its current form.
+Without these subsidies, the price of transportation to and from suburban locations would be much higher, and today's suburban housing market would not exist.